gradle/gradle/design-docs/managed-component-model.md

 - `BuildableModelElement` represents a physical thing.
 - `BinarySpec.tasks` and properties on `BuildableModelElement` represent the tasks that build the thing.
 - `BinarySpec.sources` represents the inputs to a binary.
-- A `@BinaryTasks` rule defines the tasks that build the binary.
+- A `@BinaryTasks` rule defines the tasks that build the binary, as do various methods on `LanguageSourceSet` and `BuildableModelElement`.
 - Various types, such as `JvmClasses` and `PublicAssets` represent intermediate outputs.

-The implementation would be responsible for coordinating the rules when assembling the task graph, so that when a physical thing is to be built, the tasks that build its inputs should be configured.
-When a physical thing is used as input, the tasks that build its inputs should be configured and attached as dependencies of those tasks that take the physical thing as input.
+The implementation would be responsible for invoking the rules when assembling the task graph, so that:

+- When a physical thing is to be built, the tasks that build its inputs should be configured.
+- When a physical thing is used as input, the tasks that build its inputs, if any, should be determined and attached as dependencies of those tasks that take the physical thing as input.

 # Feature 5: Plugin author uses managed types to define intermediate outputs

-This feature allows a plugin author to declare the intermediate outputs for custom binaries.
+This feature allows a plugin author to declare intermediate outputs for custom binaries, using custom types to represent these outputs.

 Allow a plugin author to extend any buildable type with a custom managed type.
 Allow a custom type to declare the inputs for the buildable type in a strongly typed way.
-For example, a jvm library binary might declare that it accepts any JVM classpath component as input to build a jar, where the intermediate classes directory is a kind of JVM classpath component.
+For example, a JVM library binary might declare that it accepts any JVM classpath component as input to build a jar, where the intermediate classes directory is a kind of JVM classpath component.

 ## Implementation

-One approach is to use various annotations to declare the roles of various strongly typed properties of a buildable thing, and use this to infer the inputs of a buildable thing.
+One approach is to use annotations to declare the roles of various strongly typed properties of a buildable thing, and use this to infer the inputs of a buildable thing.

 # Feature 6: Build logic defines tasks that run executable things